10/2025

 Context

 For this self-initiated project, I explored how apparel designers plan for a season that has not happened yet.
-I created a hypothetical line of graphics for Abercrombie’s Fall 2026 collection, inspired by the brand’s young millennial audience who value elevated casualwear, optimism, and self-expression.
-My goal was to design graphics that feel current today while still remaining relevant in a future season.
-This meant balancing trend forecasting with Abercrombie’s refined and modern identity.
-The project also helped me practice real-world apparel design workflows as I prepare to graduate in May.
+I created a hypothetical line of graphics for Abercrombie’s Fall 2026 collection, inspired by the brand’s young millennial audience, who value elevated casual wear, optimism, and self-expression.

 Challenges